 Additionally, different species were found to have different detection thresholds, varying between 10-1,000 CFU/ml (Table 8).
-The difference, surprisingly, corresponds to the bacterial gram type; gram negative bacteria (E. coli, P. aeruginosa) were detected at a concentration of 10 CFU/ml, while gram positive bacteria (B. subtilis) were detected only at 103 CFU/ml.
+Gram negative bacteria (E. coli, P. aeruginosa) were detected at a concentration of 10 CFU/ml, while gram positive bacteria (B. subtilis) were detected only at 103 CFU/ml.
 This may be due to the different nature of the cell wall of these bacteria; since gram positive bacteria have a thick layer of peptidoglycan which does not contain aromatic amino acids (Jean and Simorre, 2018) and may block the light from reaching the inside of the cells.
-In addition, gram negative bacteria are known to have an outer layer which is abundant with proteins, some of which might contain aromatic side-chains and structures (Madigan et al., 2006).
+IGram negative bacteria are known to have an outer layer which is abundant with proteins, some of which might contain aromatic side-chains and structures (Madigan et al., 2006) thus increasing the whole emission.
 This difference in detection threshold hints that each bacterial species is likely to have its own spectral fingerprint, which may be used to differentiate different bacteria in water samples.

-Detection of heterotrophic bacteria in drinking water using fluorescence spectroscopy
+Detection of heterotrophic bacteria in groundwater intended for drinking use by means of fluorescence spectroscopy

-Since the detection threshold for the detection of bacteria in water was equal to or lower than 1,000 CFU/ml (Table 8), this method may be applied for the detection of heterotrophic bacteria in drinking water.
-The detection limit required by the ministry of health and other regulatory bodies is 1,000 CFU/ml for heterotrophic plate counts (2013; Allen et al., 2004).
+Since the threshold for the detection of bacteria in water was equal to or lower than 1,000 CFU/ml (Table 8), this method may be applied for the detection of heterotrophic bacteria in drinking water.
+The detection limit required by the Ministry of Health and other regulatory bodies is 1,000 CFU/ml for heterotrophic plate counts (2013; Allen et al., 2004).

 In order to test this hypothesis, we scanned entire EEMs of raw drinking water collected in wells in the north of Israel, and tried to train a PLS model to predict the concentration of heterotrophic bacteria in them.
 Although we collected water over a yearly period, in drinking water wells which were expected to have occasional microbial contaminations, only one sample over the entire sampling period had more than 1,000 CFU/ml and another over 500 CFU/ml.
 The rest of the samples (n=97) contained between 0-300 CFU/ml of heterotrophic bacteria as measured by standard methods.
 A model was then designed to differentiate between samples with either more or less than 90 CFU/ml.
 This threshold was chosen as it approximated 100 CFU/ml, but still contains several samples which had 99 or 98 CFU/ml.
 While the model did manage to significantly differentiate samples with either over or under 90 CFU/ml (Error!
-Reference source not found.), the method did not show very good classification ability (Figure 17).
-This means that while using the entire EEM for the detection of bacteria in real drinking water improves the sensitivity of fluorescence spectroscopy for the task, it is still not accurate enough for reliable differentiation (κ<0.6).
+Reference source not found.), the method did not show high classification ability (Figure 17).
+This means that while examining the entire EEM improved the sensitivity of fluorescence spectroscopy for the detection of bacteria in real water samples, it is still not accurate enough for reliable differentiation (κ<0.6).
 We considered training a PLS model for the detection of higher concentration, but since only 2 samples had more than 500 CFU/ml over the entire measuring period, no prediction model could be calculated.
 Collecting a larger, more diverse data set, which involves more contamination events is likely to yield significantly better results.

-It is difficult to tell which approach, the use of EEMs, single excitation wavelength spectrum or single wavelength fluorescence measurements, will be best applied for the detection of low concentrations of heterotrophic bacteria in drinking water based on this study.
-It is however, highly probable that fluorescence spectroscopy can be used for the detection of microbial contamination of water.
+Currently, based on this study, it is difficult to conclude which approach - the use of EEMs, single emission spectrum or single excitation/emission wavelength pair fluorescence measurements - will be best applied for detection of low concentrations of heterotrophic bacteria in drinking water.
+However, based on the experience with identification and quantification of pure culture bacteria, one may expect that use of the whole EEM data might be more efficient for successful detection of microbial contamination of water.

-Differentiation of different species of bacteria
+Differentiation of bacterial species